Rare Things for a Rare Life

 Where is she?

 The wooden wagon rattled to a stop only twenty paces away.
 It was empty except for two soldiers seated on each side of the bed wearing royal red brigandines and steel helmets.
-A thin, fair-haired official dismounted from the cushioned front seat.
+A thin, fair-haired official stepped down from the cushioned front seat.
 His gold tunic bore Melazera’s green dragon crest.

 “Yes, sir.”
 She stiffened, still peering about for her daughter, pushing a twist of blonde hair out of her eyes.